Young people often benefit from the care farming environment, learning new skills such as taking on responsibility for

 Less able-bodied people can learn new skills and develop new interests in the care farming environment.

 Care farms provide health, social or educational care services for individuals from one or a range of vulnerable groups.

 Click here to find out more

 Want to read about the benefits of paid membership or want to renew membership?
 Click here to find the correct sign-up form

 Already a paid member?
 Access the Member Zone here

 Social Farms and Gardens is encouraging all care farmers to adopt the care farming Code of Practice.

 For more information click here

-Click here to search for care farms and information for your local area.
+Click here to search for care farms in your local area.